 When it comes to dividing the home, spouses typically have a few options:

-1. One spouse gets to keep the home.
+- One spouse keeps the home.

-2. The home is sold, and the profits are split between the two.
+- The home is sold, and the profits are split between the two.

-3. If an agreement can’t be reached, the court decides what happens to the property.
+- If an agreement can’t be reached, the court decides what happens to the property.

 That’s where refinancing comes into play.
 Not only does it protect both parties from future financial risk, but it also ensures a clean break financially and legally.